HyacinthBots/LilyBot/docs/commands.md

 	* `enable-delete-logs` - Enable logging of message deletions - Boolean
 	* `enable-edit-logs` - Enable logging of message edits - Boolean
 	* `enable-member-logging` - Enable logging of members joining and leaving the guild - Boolean
-	* `enable-public-member-logging` - Enable logging of members joining and leaving the guild with a public message and ping if enabled - Boolean
+	* `enable-public-member-logging` - Enable logging of members joining and leaving the guild with a public message - Boolean
 	* `message-logs` - The channel for logging message deletions - Optional Channel
 	* `member-log` - The channel for logging members joining and leaving the guild - Optional Channel
 	* `public-member-log` - The channel for the public logging of members joining and leaving the guild - Optional Channel